Enjoy your event with easy recipes to cook for a crowd.

 • 1 Tablespoon dry mustard powder

 Cook bacon until crisp.
-Drain, reserving 3 - 4 tablespoons of dripings.
+Drain reserving 3 - 4 tablespoons of drippings.
 Set bacon aside.
-In a the large dutch oven/pot, saute onions in reserved drippings until tender.
+In a large Dutch oven/pot, sauté onions in reserved drippings until tender.
 Drain any remaining drippings from onions and add beans and bacon.
 In a separate bowl, combine remaining ingredients together and mix well.
 Add to bean mixture and mix well.
 Pour into four greased 9" x 13" x 2" pans and bake uncovered at 350 degrees for 45 minutes to an hour or until heated completely.
-Makes 90 servings.
+Makes 90 Servings.

 Back to Main Menu